 On April 12, 2019 the Company entered into an Office Centre Sharing Agreement for office space in Dublin, Ireland effective May 1, 2019 was scheduled to terminate on April 30, 2020 and was extended for one additional year through April 30, 2021 and can continue to be extended automatically for successive one year periods.
-On July 4, 2019, the Company entered into an Office Centre Sharing Agreements effective October 1, 2019 for office space in Dublin, Ireland which terminates on September 30, 2020 and can be extended automatically for successive one year periods.
+On July 4, 2019, the Company entered into an Office Centre Sharing Agreements effective October 1, 2019 for office space in Dublin, Ireland was scheduled to terminate on September 30, 2020 and was extended for one additional year through April 30, 2021 and can be extended automatically for successive one year periods.
+On August 1, 2020 the Company entered into an Office Centre Sharing Agreement effective September 14, 2020 for office space in Dublin, Ireland which terminates on April 30, 2021 and can be extended automatically for successive one year periods.
 These leases have been determined to be short-term leases and the Company is committed to making payments of \$0.1 million during the next twelve months.

 On February 5, 2019, the Company entered into a lease agreement for new office space in Bridgewater, New Jersey, or the Lease.
 The Lease commenced on August 15, 2019, or the Commencement Date, for an 11-year period, with two five-year renewal options.
 Subject to the terms of the Lease, Amarin will have a one-time option to terminate the agreement effective on the first day of the ninety-seventh month after the Commencement Date upon advance written notice and a termination payment specified in the Lease.
 Under the Lease, the Company pays monthly rent of approximately \$0.1 million for the first year following the Commencement Date, and such rent will increase by a nominal percentage every year following the first anniversary of the Commencement Date.
 In addition, Amarin receives certain abatements subject to the limitations in the Lease.
-The operating lease liability is \$10.1 million and \$9.8 million and the operating lease right-of-use asset is \$8.4 million and \$8.5 million, as of March 31, 2020 and December 31, 2019, respectively.
-The lease expense for the three months ended March 31, 2020 and 2019 is approximately \$0.4 million and \$0.3 million, respectively.
+The operating lease liability is \$10.6 million and \$9.8 million and the operating lease right-of-use asset is \$8.1 million and \$8.5 million, as of September 30, 2020 and December 31, 2019, respectively.
+The lease expense for the three and nine months ended September 30, 2020 is approximately \$0.4 million, respectively.
+The lease expense for the three and nine months ended September 30, 2019 is approximately \$0.4 million, respectively.

-The table below depicts a maturity analysis of the Company's undiscounted payments for its operating lease liabilities and their reconciliation with the carrying amount of lease liability presented in the statement of financial position as of March 31, 2020:
+The table below depicts a maturity analysis of the Company's undiscounted payments for its operating lease liabilities and their reconciliation with the carrying amount of lease liability presented in the statement of financial position as of September 30, 2020:

-Undiscounted leas se payments (\$000s)
+Undiscounted lease payments (\$000s)

-Remainder of 2020 390
+Remainder of 2020 \$ 239

-2021 1,495
+2021 1,475

-2022 1,776
+2022 1,774

-2023 1,809
+2023 1,808

-2024 1,843
+2024 1,842

-2025 and thereafter 10,910
+2025 and thereafter 10,988

-Total undiscounted payments \$ 18,223
+Total undiscounted payments \$ 18,126

-Discount Adjustments \$ (8,105)
+Discount Adjustments \$ (7,561)

-Current operating lease liability \$ 737
+Current operating lease liability \$ 1,309

-Long-term operating lease liability \$ 9,381
+Long-term operating lease liability \$ 9,255